hejiepn/massive_parallel_fir_filter/docs/exercises/ex2.rst

 - logic synthesis and P&R

-  - use synthesis logfiles to identify (and fix) non synthesizable HDL
+  - use synthesis log files to identify (and fix) non synthesizable HDL
   - interpret timing reports and locate reported paths in the design

 - netlist simulation